- >Ask CryptoVantage: Do I Really Need a Hardware Wallet to Store Bitcoin?

-The following list provides a summary of the pros and cons of hardware wallets in comparison to software wallets.
+The following list provides a summary of the pros of hardware wallets in comparison to software wallets:

 - Security: To date, hardware wallets are the most secure way to store your private keys because they are not susceptible to viruses.

 - Self Reliance: Owning a hardware wallet allows you to be more self-reliant when it comes to protecting your bitcoin.

 - Physical Size: Because a hardware wallet is smaller than a computer, storing your private keys on a hardware wallet makes it easier to transport your bitcoin when needed.

 On the other hand here are some of the cons to hardware wallets compared to software wallets:

 - User Experience: The user experience of hardware wallets is typically worse than software wallets.
 It may take some time to figure out how your hardware wallet works, and you will always need the extra step of retrieving and connecting your hardware wallet.